Learn More About Family Law and Divorce

 The parties may choose to make the decisions about dividing property and debts on their own before or during the divorce process.
 If the couple cannot come to a decision on the division of assets on their own, a mediator may be brought in to help with the process, or the court may be asked to help if a dispute arises.

 If you have other questions about Florida divorce, child support or any other family law proceeding, we have answers.
-Marcie L. Baker has practiced law for 18 years, the last 11 at her location in Zephyrhills, Fl.
-Contact us today by calling (813) 929-1900 or by filling out our online form.
+Marcie L. Baker has practiced law for over 20 years and has been at her location in Zephyrhills, FL for more than a decade.